shiftavenue/terraform-azurerm-fortigate-nva/README.md

 ## Example

-A sample configuration could look like this:
+A sample configuration could look like this, assuming the default network and subnet configuration is acceptable:

 ```hcl
 module "nva" {